France Saint-Louis: Coaching

+She was also an assistant coach for Team Quebec at the 1991 Canada Winter Games.

 As part of the IIHF Ambassador and Mentor Program, St. Louis was a Hockey Canada coaching mentor that travelled to Bratislava, Slovakia to participate in the 2011 IIHF High Performance Women's Camp from July 4–12.

 As of 2010, St. Louis was a consultant to the Montreal Carabins women's ice hockey program.